Ashique-Desai/llama-huggingface-chatApp-starter-fastAPI-Next.js/README.md

 - fastAPI/ (backend FastAPI, Python app)
   - (files and folders for FastAPI backend)

+Note: The main file for front end (UI) is page.tsx path: client/src/app/page.tsx and the main file for the backend is main.py, path: fastAPI-backend/main.py

 ## You can use the model Meta-Llama-3-8B-Instruct or any other model in the following ways:

 - Inference API(Serverless) Free (This repo uses Inference API)